 Those crop residues that are left behind in no till farming also play an incredibly important role in both water usage and conservation.

-Here are some of the many ways in which the crop residue can impact water and soil:
+Here are some of the ways in which the crop residue can impact water and soil:

-Want to know more about no till agriculture?
+Want to know more about no till agriculture, also referred to as zero tillage farming?
 Check out our no till farming facts.

 Check out our catalog of no till equipment parts – you can view, download a PDF, or we’ll be happy to mail you a catalog.

 At Exapta, we have more than 100 parts and equipment for no till farming.
 For more information, call (800) 417-8020, or e-mail firstname.lastname@example.org.

 Please click to read about how no till farming can reduce your costs.